umputun/spot/README.md

 Each task consists of a list of commands that will be executed on the remote host(s).
 The task can also define the following optional fields:

 - `on_error`: specifies the command to execute on the local host (the one running the `spot` command) in case of an error.
 The command can use the `{SPOT_ERROR}` variable to access the last error message.
 Example: `on_error: "curl -s localhost:8080/error?msg={SPOT_ERROR}"`
 - `user`: specifies the SSH user to use when connecting to remote hosts.
-Overrides the user defined in the top section of playbook file for the specified task.
+Overrides the user defined in the top section of the playbook file for the specified task.
-- `targets` - list of target names, group, tags or host addresses to execute the task on.
+- `targets` - list of target names, groups, tags, or host addresses to execute the task on.
 Command line `-t` flag can be used to override this field.
 The `targets` field may include variables.
 For more details see [Dynamic targets](#dynamic-targets) section.

-*Note: these fields supported in the full playbook type only*
+*Note: these fields are supported in the full playbook type only*

-All tasks are executed sequentially one a given host, one after another.
+All tasks are executed sequentially on a given host, one after another.
 If a task fails, the execution of the playbook will stop and the `on_error` command will be executed on the local host, if defined.
 Every task has to have `name` field defined, which is used to identify the task everywhere.
-Playbook with missing `name` field will fail to execute immediately.
+Playbook with a missing `name` field will fail to execute immediately.
 Duplicate task names are not allowed either.

 ### Relative paths resolution